 The problem with a recorded statement is anything you say becomes documented evidence.
 If you slip up and say the wrong thing, you could end up with a denied claim.
 It’s easy for the insurance company to use your words against you to shift fault from their policyholder to you.

-Speak to an Experienced Slip and Fall Lawyer Today
+Speak to an Experienced Slip-and-Fall Investigation Lawyer Today

 Gibson Hill Personal Injury has represented clients injured in slip and fall accidents since 2013.
 We have the resources and skills to aggressively pursue the maximum compensation you need to compensate for your losses.